igor-elovikov/hipie/help/OpenCL_Plus.md

 ## Noises

-In `ie_noise.cl.h` you can find additional noises.
+In `hipie/noise.h` you can find additional noises.
 Most of them are ports of Inigo Quilez awesome work: https://www.iquilezles.org/

 All distance based noises have variants with Manhattan, Chebyshev and Minkowski metrics.